-Almaden is an exploration stage company engaged in the acquisition, exploration and development of mineral properties focused in Canada, United States and Mexico.
+Almaden is engaged in the acquisition, exploration and development of mineral properties focused in Canada, United States and Mexico.
 The Company's common stock is quoted on the NYSE MKT under the trading symbol AAU and on the Toronto Stock Exchange under the symbol AMM.